-Sand and gravel deposits and bedrock may be mined or quarried to produce raw materials known as aggregate.
-Aggregate is necessary to manufacture concrete, asphalt, and other products.
+Sand, gravel, and bedrock may be mined or quarried to produce raw materials known as 'construction' aggregate.
+Construction aggregate is used for road base and stabilization as well in the manufacture of concrete, asphalt, and other products.
 These products are the building blocks for our homes, businesses, roads, and bridges.
-Certain types of rock may be used as decorative stone.

 Sand and gravel mining commonly occurs in large open pits.
 Typically, sand and gravel are relatively dry and removed with bulldozers, front-end loaders, and other conventional construction equipment.
 However, mining may occur in areas with a high water table.
 In this case, sands and gravels are removed by a mining method known as dredging.
 Dredge mining requires specialized equipment such as draglines or clamshell excavators.